 Many – if not most – gym bros will tell you that the only way to establish dominance in the gym is to carry your gym kit around in a duffel bag, but don't be fooled so easily.
 Real pros will house all their sweaty gym gear in a backpack as it distributes the weight evenly between the two shoulders.

 Want to learn more about how to pack a gym bag?
 We've got you covered.
+We can also tell you which type of gym bag is better: duffels or backpacks?

 Whether you're pounding the treadmill at 6 AM or have to drag yourself to the gym after work each evening, we all approach exercise in different ways.
 But no matter your level of expertise (and ability to not repeatedly hit the snooze button), the humble gym bag is an essential bit of kit for beginners and pros alike.

 Need some new gym gear?
-Check out T3's best workout shoes guide, best workout top and best workout shorts guide for inspiration.
+Check out T3's best workout shoe guide, best workout top and best workout shorts guide for inspiration.
 For advice on supplementation, you might also want to read through our best protein powder and best protein bar guide, not to mention the best weight gainer roundup.

 Can't really go wrong with an Adidas duffel bag, can you?
 Especially in this case, for the price, you'll get a good-sized holdall bag with plenty of extra compartments to separate your used gym gear from the clean items.